-- Regional, City and District plans that work to reduce the natural hazard risk - Flood protection schemes
+- · Regional, City and District plans that work to reduce the natural hazard risk

+- Flood protection schemes

 - Climate change mitigation

-- lwi/hapū/marae engagement

-- Community building, community engagement and education
+- Iwi/hapū/marae engagement

-- The development of community spaces

-- Management of storm water networks and potable water resilience

-- Local roading development and maintenance

-- Building management including the management of earthquake prone buildings

-- Coastal regeneration work.
+- · Community building, community engagement and education - The development of community spaces - · Management of storm water networks and potable water resilience - · Local roading development and maintenance - Building management including the management of earthquake prone buildings - · Coastal regeneration work.

 In addition to these council plans, the Bay of Plenty CDEM Group develops a Bay of Plenty CDEM Group Annual Plan.
 This Annual Plan is focused on collective activities across the region and those activities delivered by Emergency Management Bay of Plenty with, or on behalf of councils.
-The annual plan is aligned to the Strategic objectives of the Group Plan and is supported by a 5-year Business Plan that also aligns to the Group Plan.
+The annual plan is aligned to the Strategic objectives of the Group Plan.